openbestof/awesome-ai/readme.md

 # Awesome AI

-An opinionated list of awesome AI tools, frameworks, api, software and resources.
+A curated list of awesome AI tools, frameworks, api, software and resources.

 ## Table of Contents
 - [Awesome AI](#awesome-ai)